Kings Hill/SW Salmon St station

-Kings Hill/Southwest Salmon Street is a closed light rail station in Portland, Oregon, United States, which prior to closure had been served by the Blue and Red lines of TriMet's MAX Light Rail.
-The station is situated within the Goose Hollow neighborhood.
+Kings Hill/Southwest Salmon Street is a former light rail station in Portland, Oregon, United States, which was served by the Blue and Red lines of TriMet's MAX Light Rail.
+The station was situated within the Goose Hollow neighborhood.
 Its incorrectly punctuated name refers to the hillside to the west of the station, which has historically been referred to as King's Hill.
 A section of King's Hill, which contains many historic buildings, qualified for inclusion within the King's Hill Historic District, the easternmost boundary of which is at SW 21st Avenue.

 Description and history

-The station is located in the center of SW 18th Avenue and has a single platform between the tracks.
-The platforms are accessed from the left-hand side of the train.
+The station was located in the center of SW 18th Avenue and had a single platform between the tracks.
+The platforms were accessed from the left-hand side of the train.

 Despite the Providence Park eastbound station being only two blocks away, the station was added at the request of the neighborhood.
 It provides service to Lincoln High School and the Multnomah Athletic Club.
 Though one of the least-used downtown MAX stations, in 2006 a new condominium development nearby was expected to boost ridership.

+On March 1, 2020, TriMet closed the station, alongside the stations at Pioneer Place mall, as part of a pilot program to improve MAX journey times through Downtown Portland.
+While the station was supposed to be closed for only a year, it has remained closed since.